cboettig/hugo-now-ui/README.md

 ### Cut and past way
 As you may notice Github offer you to download a [zip file](https://github.com/cboettig/hugo-now-ui/archive/master.zip)
 Simply download it and extract the content inside ./themes/
-I would recommand you to rename the directory from hugo-now-ui-master to hugo-now-ui
+You may wish to rename the directory from hugo-now-ui-master to hugo-now-ui

-## Discover
-To discover the theme and build on top of it you must copy, as usual, the exampleSite at the root of your Hugo project.  `cp ./themes/hugo-now-ui/exampleSite/* ./`

 ### Customizing
 It is a best practice to override a file rather than modify it.
 This helps you easily update Hugo and the theme without loosing your customizations.
 To learn more see the Hugo documentation on [customizing Hugo themes](https://gohugo.io/themes/customizing/)